bianlab/nonlocal-demosaicing/README.md

     `type`: change the arrangement of MSFA, including random MSFA、regular MSFA and btes MSFA;

-    `num_pic`: change number of spectral picture for simulation, ranging from 4 to 9.
+    `num_pic`: change the number of spectral picture for simulation, ranging from 4 to 9.

 ### [2] The proposed method
 The `func_Ours.m` runs the proposed method.
 It can be used for other tasks as well and only requires inputs of: